dbt-labs/docs.getdbt.com/website/docs/dbt-cli/installation.md

 brew link dbt
 ```

-If you'd prefer to use the development version of dbt, you can install it as follows:
+If you want to use a development version of dbt, you can install it as follows:

 ```shell
 brew unlink dbt